The set of destabilizing curves for deformed Hermitian Yang-Mills and Z-critical equations on surfaces: Introduction

 \begin{corollary} Let $X$ and $L$ be as in the Theorem \ref{Thm Main Z Critical Proof}.
 Suppose $X$ does not admit any curves of negative self-intersection.
 Let $\Omega$ be a choice of stability data defining a polynomial central charge $Z_\Omega$ and such that $V(\Omega,L) > 0$.
 Then, for any lift $\tilde\Omega$ satisfying the volume form hypothesis, the $Z_\Omega$-critical equation admits a solution on $L$. \end{corollary}

 An analogous result to Corollary \ref{Cor dHYM structure intro} also holds for the Z-critical equation, see Corollary \ref{Cor Z-critical structure}.

 Finally, let us remark that we hope to apply similar techniques in higher dimension in the future (especially in dimension $3$, where Pingali \cite{Pingali} has remarked on the close relationship between the dHYM equation and reductions to Monge-Amp\'ere type equations).
-Such generalizations involve several additional hurdles related to the big cone and numerical properties of the Zariski decomposition and would likely require the development of further new techniques.
+Such generalizations involve several additional hurdles related to the big cone and numerical properties of the Zariski decomposition and requires the development of further new techniques.